utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

 A [Bitcoin] SPV in [CKB] contains a set of cells, this type script is used to manage them.

-Since this type script has a unique ID in its script [`args`], so the size of the set of cells is immutable after they created.
+The set is identified by the script [`args`].
+The number of live cells with this specific `args` script is fixed once created, and all cells in the set are destroyed together.

 ### Cells